bbangert/beaker/beaker/docs/sessions.rst

 * id - Unique 40 char SHA-generated session ID
-* last_accessed - The last time the session was accessed before the current access, will be None if the session was just made
+* last_accessed - The last time the session was accessed before the current access, will be None if the session was just made; only set if the save_accessed_time setting is true (the default)

 There's several special session keys populated as well:

-* _accessed_time - Current accessed time of the session, when it was loaded
+* _accessed_time - Current accessed time of the session, when it was loaded;
+  only set if the save_accessed_time setting is true (the default)
 * _creation_time - When the session was created